cdp-ucsc/doc/cdp-docs/docs/learning_center/glossary.md

 ### Sources
 A source is any application or system that generates relevant data in support of the campus administrative operations.
 AIS, FIS, ODS, IAM, internal databases and document stores are examples of sources.

+### SqlFluff
+[SQLFluff](https://sqlfluff.com/) is a dialect-flexible and configurable SQL linter.
+Designed with ELT applications in mind, SQLFluff also works with Jinja templating and dbt.
+SQLFluff will auto-fix most linting errors, allowing you to focus your time on what matters.